akerl-archived/prospectus_repotimer/README.md

 ## Add this at the top
 Prospectus.extra_dep('file', 'prospectus_repotimer')

-## Add this inside your item that has a build
+## Add this inside your item that needs a timer
-extend ProspectusRepotimer.build(days_ago)
+extend ProspectusRepotimer::Timer.new(days_ago)
 ```

 ## Installation